explore

 Happy travels!

-I Tried Icelandic Fermented Shark — Does Hakarl Really Taste That Bad?
+I Tried Icelandic Fermented Shark: Does Hakarl Really Taste That Bad?

 Hakarl or Icelandic fermented shark, sometimes called the “rotten shark,” is one of the weirdest foods to try in Iceland.
 This traditional Icelandic fermented shark has such a wild reputation that even celebrity chef Anthony Bourdain called it “the single worst, most disgusting thing” he’s ever tried.
 And as soon as I heard about hakarl’s infamous reputation, I knew I had to try it for myself.
 I mean, could it really be as bad as everyone says?

-Diamond Beach Iceland – The Ultimate Guide
+Diamond Beach Iceland – The Most Mind-Blowing Place on Earth!

 Diamond Beach Iceland is hands down one of the most incredible places I’ve ever seen – and I couldn’t believe I finally got to visit after having it on my bucket list for so long!
 At Diamond Beach Iceland, the crystal-clear ice chunks look like actual diamonds scattered across this black volcanic sand, and every single piece is different – from tiny hand-sized bits to massive chunks as big as cars.